SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

                                       in extended information for files.
 Valid
                                       values are true and false.

+useFilenameIfNoDescription            If a file's description is unavailable,
+                                      whether or not to use the filename in the list instead.
+Valid values are true and false.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings